-Make sure that a backup directory at <backup_path> is available for the data backup.
-SAP recommends that you use another hard disk or breakdown-proof host for the backup directory.
+- Make sure that a backup directory at <backup_path> is available for the data backup.
+We recommend that you use another hard disk or breakdown-proof host for the backup directory.
 If necessary, create a new directory for this purpose (for example, N:\Backup)

 Backing Up the Data

 You must perform data backup for every TREX host (that is, for every TREX installation).
 TREX is not available during the data backup procedure.
 Make sure that no new documents need to be indexed (for example, by a crawler) at the time of the backup.

 - Set all queues in the TREX installation to the status suspended.

 - Wait until none of the documents in the queues have the following status:

 - Stop all TREX servers on all hosts (including the TREX Web server) using the TREX daemon.
 If you have a distributed system, stop all TREX servers that link to the TREX installation you are backing up.